-Current research focus:
+Current research focus

-- Special Procedures of the Human Rights Council,
+- Special Procedures of the Human Rights Council.

-- mechanisms countering violence against women,
+- Mechanisms countering violence against women.

 International research cooperation

-- Memory Laws in European and Comparative Perspectives MELA research consortium between the Polish Academy of Sciences, University of Bologna, T. M. C. Asser Institute and Queen Mary’s University London for 2016–2019 with a generous support of the European Commission’s HERA.
+- Memory Laws in European and Comparative Perspective (MELA) — a research consortium between the Polish Academy of Sciences, the University of Bologna, the T. M. C. Asser Institute and Queen Mary’s University of London for 2016–2019 with the generous support of the European Commission’s HERA network.

-- The Office of the United Nations High Commissioner for Human Rights (Geneva, Switzerland)
+- The Office of the United Nations’ High Commissioner for Human Rights (Geneva, Switzerland).

-- The Institute for Human Rights, Åbo Akademi University (Turku, Finland)
+- The Institute for Human Rights, Åbo Akademi University (Turku, Finland).

-- The Hague Process on Refugees and Migration (the Hague, the Netherlands)
+- The Hague Process on Refugees and Migration (The Hague, the Netherlands).

 Membership in international research and educational networks

-- Association of Human Rights Institutes (AHRI)
+- Association of Human Rights Institutes (AHRI).

-- EU–China Human Rights Network
+- EU–China Human Rights Network.